 inline-size will always mean the size in the inline direction.

-The Logical Properties and Values specification includes logical versions of the properties that control margins, padding and borders as well as other mappings for things that we have typically used physical directions to specify.
+The CSS Logical Properties and Values specification includes logical versions of the properties that control margins, padding and borders as well as other mappings for things that we have typically used physical directions to specify.

 - CSS Writing Modes, Jen Simmons on 24 Ways